Luzern, Switzerland — Central Europe (the Alps)

 Erected by Stadt der Luzern (City of Lucerne).

 Location.
 47° 3.132′ N, 8° 18.337′ E. Marker is in Luzern.
-Marker is on Kornmarkt, on the left when traveling west.
+It is on Kornmarkt, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: Kornmarkt 9, Luzern 6004, Switzerland.
 Touch for directions.

-(within shouting distance of this marker); "Fire Alley" (within shouting distance of this marker); "Deer Square" (within shouting distance of this marker); Butchers’ Arch (within shouting distance of this marker); "The Little House" (within shouting distance of this marker); Bakers Guildhall (within shouting distance of this marker).
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: Balthasar House (a few steps from this marker); Zum Raben (within shouting distance of this marker); Von Laufenhaus (within shouting distance of this marker); Grain Market (within shouting distance of this marker); "Fire Alley" (within shouting distance of this marker); "Deer Square" (within shouting distance of this marker); Butchers Arch (within shouting distance of this marker); "The Little House" (within shouting distance of this marker).
 Touch for a list and map of all markers in Luzern.

-Photographed By Barry Swackhamer, June 29, 2013
+Photographed by Barry Swackhamer, June 29, 2013

 2. Zum Storchen Marker